isomerpages/moe-jingshanpri/_departments/Science/Science.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Science%20050720.jpg">
 </div>
-<p>The JS Science learning experiences are designed to provide opportunities
+<p>The JS Science curriculum is designed to provide opportunities to acquire
-to develop values, ethics and attitudes that are essential to the scientific endeavour, as well as to develop 21st&nbsp;Century Competencies in our students.
+scientific knowledge, develop scientific practices, and to instil values, ethics and attitudes that are essential to the scientific endeavour in our students.
 Emphasis is placed on the application of concepts to real life situations, inculcating a positive learning attitude and the development of reasoning and communication skills, metacognition, and creative problem-solving skills.&nbsp;These learning experiences tap on the students’ curiosity for learning, improving their intrinsic motivation to become independent